 Phillip Denny serves as the Senior Program Director of the Blum Center for Developing Economies, a position he assumed shortly after the Center was established in March 2006.
 He manages the Big Ideas@Berkeley contest–one of the oldest and most respected student innovation competitions in California.
 In this capacity, he has encouraged and supported approximately 1,400 interdisciplinary teams to develop creative solutions to today’s most pressing social challenges.
 Under Phillip’s direction, the Big Ideas Contest has helped secure millions of dollars in seed funding for student start-ups, expanded the contest to 18 campuses, and recruited over 1,000 industry, government and non-profit experts to judge ideas and mentor participants.
 He has also been integral in developing key partnerships across academia, private sector organizations, and entrepreneurship networks to strengthen social innovation initiatives on campus.
 As recognition for his leadership of Big Ideas, he received UC Berkeley’s Chancellor’s Outstanding Staff Award in 2015.
 Prior to joining the Center, Denny held leadership roles in multiple successful grass-roots and political campaigns, specializing in research and communications strategies for both candidates and organizations.

-Karenna Rehorn is the Founding Manager of the Health Technology CoLab and the Program Manager for the Big Ideas Contest.
-She recently graduated UC Davis in June of 2021 with a bachelors in Biomedical Engineering and a minor in Technological Management.
-At UC Davis, she led the BioInnovation Group, a student-led research group, and launched several programs providing resources for students to begin or advance their scientific career.
-In her spare time, you can find her exploring new restaurants, hiking, or trying out a new recipe.
+Karenna Rehorn is the Founding Manager of the Health Tech CoLab and the Program Manager for the Big Ideas Contest.
+They graduated from UC Davis with a bachelors in Biomedical Engineering and a minor in Technological Management.
+Karenna is passionate about supporting students in developing their social innovations with diversity, access, inclusion, and belonging at the forefront.
+In their spare time, you can find them exploring new restaurants, hiking, or trying out a new recipe.

 Austin is a junior from Indonesia studying Computer Science and Economics.
 His interests range from full stack development to AI and data engineering.
 In his free time, he enjoys playing the electric guitar, playing basketball, and traveling to new places.